 "The UK living kidney sharing scheme was resumed in October and every effort is being made to ensure that those transplants take place over the next few months, although dates for surgery are likely to be delayed.
 The January matching run has been suspended but we aim to resume the scheme in April.

 We understand that the current situation is extremely stressful for patients awaiting a living donor transplant and for their donors.
 The transplant community continues to work together to restore services and resume ‘business as usual’ as soon as we possibly can.”

 1. Follow the latest advice from Public Health England and the Department of Health and Social Care

-3. Find out about coronavirus vaccines Read vaccine questions and answers for clinicians and patients (PDF, 322KB)
+4. Find out more about coronavirus vaccine - access vaccine questions and answers for clinicians and patients

-4. Find out about screening and assessment for coronavirus Read our policy on assessment and screening in organ donors and recipients (PDF, 292KB)
+5. Find out about screening and assessment for coronavirus Read our policy on assessment and screening in organ donors and recipients (PDF 734KB)

 6. Information on what may be the best ways to protect ourselves against COVID-19 Study visualising expert estimates of COVID-19 transmission